In The Spotlight: Personal Spin Coater

 Posted on Fri, Aug 15, 2014 by Jack Stephenson

-Compact, versatile, vacuum-free and low maintenance; these are the reasons why our Personal Spin Coater has become one of our bestselling pieces of equipment since its launch last year.
+Compact, versatile, vacuum-free and low maintenance; these are the reasons why our spin coater has become one of our bestselling pieces of equipment since its launch last year.

 We originally designed the spin coater to solve problems that we came across in our own lab.
 We were frustrated with vacuum warpage which can affect film uniformity and reduce the quality of the substrate.
 Depending on the size and thickness of the substrate, the size of the vacuum aperture and the speed spin the extent of spin coating vacuum warpage can vary, for example for substrates of less than 1mm in thickness the effects are most severe.
 However, any degree of warpage will have an effect on film uniformity, which in turn can reduce the quality of the devices on the test chip and be detrimental to your research.